Alexander-T-Moss/Hex-Zero/README.md

 ## Toolheads & Probes

 Any probe and tool head combination that works with Tri-Zero should work on Hex-Zero, and with the extra XY movement freedom from the Pandora-style gantry, it allows more flexibility in placing probe docks.
-I also created a simple Mini Klicky style probe for HX0 w/ MiniSB you can find <u>here</u>(link to Mini Klicky repo)